-I Want to Go Back to School But [Insert Excuse Here]
+I Want to Go Back to School But … [Insert Reason Here]

 You want to go back to school, but it’s a big step.
-The time commitment seems unreasonable and maybe you’re almost happy with your current job.
+The time commitment seems like a lot to manage, and maybe you’re almost happy with your current job.
 Almost.
-Whether you’re aiming for a promotion or you want a totally new career, you have goals that you think a degree will help you attain.
+Whether you’re aiming for a promotion or want a totally new career, you have goals, and you think a degree can help you reach them.

 I want to go back to school, but …